 - Building Blocks for the Rule of Law Project

 The Law school has a number of exchange agreements with partner universities both inside and outside Europe.
-More information for exchange students can be found here.
+More information for exchange students.
 You are also welcome to contact the Office for International Education for more details.

 Since 1975 there has been a close collaboration between the Law Faculty of Ghent University and Leiden Law School.